Is the Guava Lotus Travel Bassinet and Crib Worth It? (Not Sponsored Review!)

 The BabyBjorn Travel Crib Light is another popular option coming in at $279.
 Like the Guava Lotus, it is easy to set up and take down, and comes with a carrying case for easy transport.
 The BabyBjorn crib is slightly heavier than the Guava Lotus, weighing in at 13.4 pounds.

-It also has a slightly smaller sleeping area, measuring 32 x 44 inches compared to the Guava Lotus’ 45 x 32 inches.
-However, the BabyBjorn crib has a lower weight limit of 30 pounds compared to the Guava Lotus’ 35 pounds.
+It also has a slightly smaller sleeping area, measuring 32 x 44 inches compared to the Guava Lotus’ 32 x 45 inches.
+However, the BabyBjorn crib has a lower weight limit of 30 pounds compared to the Guava Lotus no weight limit.
 Both cribs have similar safety features, including breathable mesh sides and a firm mattress, and are free from harmful chemicals and flame retardants.

 Lumiere All-in-One Lightweight Travel Crib: